-The Braves Group has no operating history managing mixed use development projects.
+The Braves Group has limited operating history managing mixed use development projects.

-Management of Braves Holdings has a long history as an operator of a professional baseball franchise, but has never before managed a mixed use development project similar to the Development Project.
-As with any expansion into a new business area, management of Braves Holdings may not initially have the expertise necessary to fully realize the projected benefits of the mixed use development.
-This lack of relevant experience, among other things, may result in the Braves Group being unable to achieve its goals for the Development Project.
-The return on the Braves Group's significant investment in the mixed use development Project is subject to realize expected financial results relating to its management of the Development Project is subject to significant uncertainties and contingencies and may change materially in response to one or more future events.
+Management of Braves Holdings has a long history as an operator of a professional baseball franchise, but has only been managing the mixed use development project since the opening of the Development Project in 2017.
+Although management of Braves Holdings has engaged with real estate developers and other real estate experts, management of Braves Holdings may not initially have the expertise necessary to fully realize the projected benefits of the mixed use development.
+Management's limited experience, among other things, may result in the Braves Group being unable to achieve its goals for the Development Project.
+The return on the Braves Group's significant investment in the mixed use development events being unable to achieve its subject to significant uncertainties and contingencies and may change materially in response to one or more future events.